Crib Mattress Size vs Twin Mattress Size: Measurement Comparison

 Exact measurements and the “feel” of the difference

 Most standard crib mattresses are around 28 inches by 52 inches.
 A typical twin mattress is about 38 inches by 75 inches.
-When those numbers appear together, the size difference becomes clear: a twin is not a small step up—it is a different mattress category with different proportions.
+When those numbers appear together, the size difference becomes clear: a twin is not a small step up—it is a different mattress size classification with different proportions.

 In a nursery, that difference shows up quickly.
 A crib mattress is narrow enough to sit properly inside crib rails with edge support designed around the crib frame.
 A twin mattress is built for a bed frame that supports its larger width and length.
 In many households, a twin mattress already on hand ends up being used later in a different room stage, while the crib uses a crib-size mattress.